-The amazing geothermal waters of Blue Lagoon
+The geothermal waters of Blue Lagoon in Iceland

-Visit the Blue Lagoon
+Visit the lagoon

-In this article, you’ll be hopping on your Kuku Camper van and heading about 40 minutes southwest from Reykjavík to the most relaxing place on earth - The Blue Lagoon!
+In this article, you’ll be hopping on your Kuku Camper Van and heading about 40 minutes southwest from Reykjavík to the most relaxing place on earth.

 Now we know what you may be thinking.
-“I came here to explore waterfalls and climb mountains - why would I want to float around in milky blue curacao lagoon waters!?”
+“I came here to explore waterfalls and climb mountains.
+Why would I want to float around in milky blue curacao lagoon waters!?”

 Blue Lagoon google reviews.
 At 17,736 reviews, and a 4.5 star rating